Steve Jobs' widow named Stanford University trustee

 Powell Jobs is the founder and chair of Emerson Collective, which supports people and organizations working in education.
 She is also the president of College Track, an after-school program she co-founded in 1997 to prepare high school students from low-income families for college.

-The University has 32 members on its Board of Trustees, including Yahoo Inc (YHOO.O) co-founder Jerry Yang.
+The University has 32 members on its Board of Trustees, including Yahoo Inc co-founder Jerry Yang.